-To that end every Camp Commander is requested to call this To that end every Camp Commander is requested to call this matter to the attention of the Camp and outline a plan for entertaining every veteran within the vicinity of the Camp.
+To that end every Camp Commander is requested to call this matter to the attention of the Camp and outline a plan for entertaining every veteran within the vicinity of the Camp.
 If it is not possible to take up the matter at Camp meeting on account of time, appoint a Committee and proceed to plan the biggest and best meeting that ever has been held under the auspices of your Camp.
 A supper for the Veterans served by the Auxillary before the program would ensure the presence of many more than otherwise.
-Follow the supper by one or two short crisp talks, and then give the "Boys of '61' a chance to relate their experience.
-You won't need any outside talent. to relate their experience.
+Follow the supper by one or two short crisp talks, and then give the "Boys of '61" a chance to relate their experience.
 You won't need any outside talent.
 Secure the use of autos for such as are feeble, but get them there and take them home.
 For some it will be the last time they will ever meet their comrades on this side of the eternal bivouac.
 We owe it to them to have a special meeting in their honor once every year, and no more appropriate time than an anniversary of so much importance.
 Think of the moral effect of such a celebration if every Camp participated.
-It would be The out ranked only by Memorial and Union Defender's Day.
-Division and Commandery-in-Chief officers will render such a movement all assistance in their power.
+It would be out ranked only by Memorial and Union Defender's Day.
+The Division and Commandery-in-Chief officers will render such a movement all assistance in their power.
 The National Patriotic Instructor is prepared to suggest the best possible program, and now the matter is in the hands of our members.